mrstallion/fchat-rising/readme.md

 *   Collect data on ads / responses to determine which ads work best
 *   Preview mode should allow detaching from the main window
-*   Split chat view / separate window for specific chats?
 *   Improve log browsing
-*   Reposition ad settings and toggle
-*   Save character's status messages
 *   Conversation bot API
 *   'Filter unmatching ads' is not channel specific -- it's either on everywhere or nowhere
-*   AD UI Cleanup / hide to popovers?
-*   image loading animation
-*   Usually submissive vs usually submissive shows up as 'maybe'?
+*   Bug?
+Usually submissive vs usually submissive shows up as 'maybe'

 # F-List Exported